Norma2n/romblebot/README.md

 **This bot was made by Sugarlydumpbump#4571.**

-**Probably it's gonna be just in spanish, so writting this in english might be **
+**Probably it's gonna be just in spanish, so writting this in english might be just for style or decoration.**

 ## Features